 #11 Give your team the efficiency tools they need to succeed

 A productivity method without a tool is like a fishing pole without the lure.
 When everyone works and collaborates on the same platform, it’s easier to manage and achieve the office tasks, projects, and objectives.
-Everything is clearly listed, delegated and communicated amongst the team.
+Everything is clearly listed, delegated and communicated among team members.
 Again, tools like Basecamp, Dropbox or Google Drive are great tools for efficiency and productivity for teams.

 As you can see, IQTell had some great, common-sense tips for office efficiency!
-It’s sad that they folded.
-But the torch has been passed and there are new apps and resources out there for business owners and entrepreneurs today.
+It’s sad that they folded, but the torch has been passed and there are new apps and resources out there for business owners and entrepreneurs today.
+Managing and working with virtual assistants or teams has never been easier, thanks to all the options available.
 Maybe one of them will be the key to helping you increase office efficiency, productivity, and profits.

 I can also help you streamline your time for maximum efficiency and productivity.
 Sometimes working with a business coach who can see the bigger picture and suggest some easy changes is all you need!